Stephen F. Austin High School (Houston): 1990s

+2000s

 In the fall of 2000, Chávez opened and took most of Milby's traditional neighborhoods.
 In turn Milby absorbed some students from Austin.
 Areas that were zoned to Austin in 1998 were rezoned to Milby, In turn, Austin absorbed areas previously zoned to Furr and Yates high schools.

 In 2002 Treviño was promoted to the southeast district regional superintendent.
 In 2003 Linda Llorente, an Austin High alumna, became the principal.

 In 2005, the administration decided to open a new music program.
 A new Band Director was hired to build a new band which was given the nickname "Sonic Boom".
 In 2010, the Sonic Boom was selected out of more than 80 applicants nationwide to compete in the Home Depot Center Battle of the Bands, sponsored by Vh1 Save the Music Foundation.
 At the end of the day, the Grand Champion of the Battle of the Bands in Los Angeles was Stephen F. Austin's Sonic Boom who also headlined the HEB Holiday (Thanksgiving Day) Parade in Downtown.

-Currently the Sonic boom is preparing the celebrate its 10th anniversary.

 In 2007, a Johns Hopkins University study commissioned by the Associated Press included Austin in a "dropout factory" list of 42 Houston-area high schools; a "dropout factory" school is where at least 40% of the entering freshman class does not make it to their senior year.

 In the 2000s, property values around the school increased.
-This created the large student population decrease as gentrification makes the surrounding area more expensive.
+This created the large student population decrease as gentrification made the surrounding area more expensive.
 This led to the demotion of the school from 5A to 4A as per the University Interscholastic League ranking.

 By 2018 a reconstruction project began where much of the building, except for historically significant sections, was rebuilt.
 The Temporary Learning Center (TLC) accommodated students during the process.

-As of 2020 Orlando Reyna is the principal.
+As of 2020 Orlando Reyna was the principal.